irritant/serialist-grammar/README.markdown

 Duration rows are inverted according to the equation `1 / value`:

 	dur(1 0.5 1.5 2) @i // inverts to dur(1 2 0.6666666666666666 0.5)

+Data rows are inverted using negation:

+	myData(1 0.5 2) @i // inverts to myData(-1 -0.5 -2)

 #### Rotation